fiatjaf/microanalytics/README.md

 ## Installation

-Push this as a Design Document to some CouchDB provider ([Cloudant](https://cloudant.com/), [Smileupps](https://www.smileupps.com/), [Iriscouch](https://www.iriscouch.com/)), or your own CouchDB instance, then go to `http://your-host.com/microanalytics/_design/microanalytics/_rewrite` and get a tracking code and Javascript snippet to install in your website.
+Push this as a Design Document to some CouchDB provider ([Cloudant](https://cloudant.com/), [Smileupps](https://www.smileupps.com/), [Iriscouch](https://www.iriscouch.com/)), or your own CouchDB instance, then go to `http://your-host.com/microanalytics/_design/microanalytics/_rewrite` and get a tracking code and Javascript widget to install in your website.
 Go there again to get a new tracking code, for another website.

 ### To push